 * German economic experts urge new debt restructuring

-ATHENS, Oct 11 (Reuters) - Greece's jobless rate topped 25percent and its biggest company said it would quit the countryon Thursday in a fresh blow to an economy that German expertswarned cannot be "saved" without writing off more debt.
+ATHENS, Oct 11 (Reuters) - Greece said its jobless rate hadtopped 25 percent and its biggest company announced on Thursdayit would quit the country, in a fresh blow to an economy Germanexperts warned cannot be "saved" without writing off more debt.